 Return to Campus Information & Protocols

-Based on the reality that the pandemic continues and guided by health officials, public policies and clinical care guidelines, below are protocols that will be in place this fall.
+Based on the reality that the pandemic continues and guided by health officials, public policies and clinical care guidelines, below are protocols that are currently in place.
 Please review them in their entirety.
 Also note, the College will continue to monitor campus, local and national data, guidelines and policies and will update protocols as needed.

-Please be sure to carefully review the below for a safe and successful academic year.
+Please be sure to carefully review the below.

 - A record of completed vaccination will exempt students from required COVID-19 surveillance testing and fees.

-- COVID-19 surveillance testing will be mandatory for all unvaccinated students throughout the semester.
+- Bi-weekly surveillance testing will continue to be mandatory for all unvaccinated students.

 - Anyone who feels sick is required to stay home and get tested if experiencing symptoms.